A Beautiful Planet

-Content overview
+Overview

 A Beautiful Planet is the first IMAX space film shot with digital cameras.
-It alternates between different views of Earth taken from the station and life on the station, such as exercising, transporting cargo, or following a spacewalk outside.
+It alternates between different views of Earth taken from the International Space Station and life on the station, such as exercising, transporting cargo, or following a spacewalk outside.
 The images are either a collection described by Lawrence with occasional comments from the astronauts, or they form part of a theme, ranging from revealing humanity’s presence on Earth at night from space to noticing the effects of the Earth’s changing climate.
-The Advanced Visualization Laboratory at NCSA, led by a professor of art and design, Donna Cox, helped produce the opening and closing scenes - a voyage into the Milky Way galaxy to the location of the Sun and a flight from the ISS to the Earth-like exoplanet nearly 500 light years away.

-A Beautiful Planet features both natural and urban landscapes: capital cities illuminated by skyglow, lightning storms above clouds, Typhoon Maysak observed from its eye, polar auroras viewed from low Earth orbit, the Great Lakes of North America locked in ice and snow, and reefs below the surface of the Caribbean Sea.
+The documentary features both natural and urban landscapes: capital cities illuminated by skyglow, lightning storms above clouds, Typhoon Maysak observed from its eye, polar auroras viewed from low Earth orbit, the Great Lakes of North America locked in ice and snow, and reefs below the surface of the Caribbean Sea.
 Images from the film capture a snow-capped segment of South America's Andes as well as some of Earth's driest and wettest areas, featuring an overhead sequence of the Namib Desert and the Atlantic Ocean's Skeleton Coast.
 However, the film also portrays the difference in industrialization on the Korean peninsula, with lights all over the south contrasting to the north with lights only in the capital of Pyongyang.

-Mount Fuji in Honshu, Japan, was photographed in February 2016, using the most powerful camera lens then aboard the ISS.
-The photograph shows details of Japan's famous volcano, including switchbacks in the trail leading to the summit crater and features of the Hōei flank crater.

 The documentary depicts multiple scenes of climate change and environmental degradation.
 Its cameras look down on deforestation in Madagascar, drought in California, the shrinking of rain forests in Brazil, and glaciers in the Himalayas.
 Additionally, fracking fires in southern Texas, along with other sights that highlight humanity's impact on the natural world, such as the stark borders between countries in conflict.
 Filmmaker Toni Myers shared with Los Angeles Times, "I wanted to inspire people, especially as to how beautiful, fragile, complex, diverse and varied the planet is...
 Most of all I wanted to show why we want to find solutions to look after our planet.
 It's our only one."